Alexander Henry the elder: Michilimackinac and the Ojibwe

 On June 6, Henry and three other British prisoners were taken by canoe toward Beaver Island.
 As they reached Waugoshance Point, an Odawa tribal appeared and spoke with them, luring them close to land.
 Several Odawa warriors sprang from cover and charged the canoe, forcibly removing the four prisoners, who were taken back to Mackinac.

 During the ensuing division of the spoils from the fort, Henry ended up as a possession of the Ojibwe leader Minavavana.
 Fortunately Wawatam intervened and spirited Henry away to his own lodge.
 Several days later, when Henry was threatened again, Wawatam came to his rescue and hid him in Mackinac Island's Skull Cave overnight.

-He lived with the Wawatam and his family for nearly a year, following them on their seasonal moves to hunting and fishing territories in lower Michigan.
+He lived with the Wawatam and his family for nearly a year and followed them on their seasonal moves to hunting and fishing territories in lower Michigan.
 Henry's experiences during this winter of 1763–64, described in his memoirs, are a valuable primary source into Native American life during the fur trade era.

-They returned to Michilimackinac in the spring of 1764 to trade their furs, but some of the Ojibwe residing in Saginaw Bay plotted to kill Henry and Wawatam permitted him to go to Sault Ste Marie to seek the protection of Cadotte.
-He was still not safe as another Ojibwe chief, Madjeckewiss, followed him there with some of his warriors intent on killing him, and it took Cadotte's diplomatic skills to dissuade them.
-Soon after this, at last Sir William Johnson held a peace conference at Fort Niagara and both Henry and the Ojibwes attended.
-Eager to return to Michilimackinac to recover his property, Henry accompanied the expedition of Colonel John Bradstreet from Niagara to Detroit, and from there he went with Captain William Howard's troops who reoccupied Michilimackinac in September, 1764.
+They returned to Michilimackinac in the spring of 1764 to trade their furs, but some of the Ojibwe residing in Saginaw Bay plotted to kill Henry, and Wawatam permitted him to go to Sault Ste Marie to seek the protection of Cadotte.
+He was still not safe since another Ojibwe chief, Madjeckewiss, followed him there with some of his warriors intent on killing him, and it took Cadotte's diplomatic skills to dissuade them.
+Soon afterward, Sir William Johnson at last held a peace conference at Fort Niagara, and both Henry and the Ojibwes attended.
+Eager to return to Michilimackinac to recover his property, Henry accompanied the expedition of Colonel John Bradstreet from Niagara to Detroit, and from there, he went with Captain William Howard's troops who reoccupied Michilimackinac in September, 1764.